GNAR1ZARD/cyberjutsu/_posts/Web-App/2024-11-01-Web-App-Attacks.md

 ### Identifying and Exploiting Directory Traversals

 1. **Basic Payload**: Try `../` sequences to navigate up directories (e.g., `../../../etc/passwd`).

-2. **Padding the Sequence**: Extend with additional `../` patterns to test arbitrary-depth directory access.
+2. **Adding Padding to Traversal Strings**:
+   - For cases where traversal is limited by the application or file system, add excess `../` sequences to ensure you reach the root directory.
+For instance:

+     ```
+     ../../../../../../../../../../etc/passwd
+     ```

+     Once the root is reached, additional `../` sequences remain in the root, allowing access to files from the root directory without additional navigation.

-#### Using Gobuster to Enumerate Directories
+3. **Using Gobuster to Enumerate Directories**:

-1. **Identify Possible Entry Points**:
+   - **Identify Possible Entry Points**:
-   - Common entry points include URLs with file path parameters, such as `http://example.com/view?file=`.
+     - Look for URL parameters with file paths, such as `http://example.com/view?file=`.

-2. **Run Gobuster to Brute-Force Directories**:
+   - **Run Gobuster to Brute-Force Directories**:
      - Use Gobuster to find hidden directories and files.
      - Example command:

        ```bash
        gobuster dir -u http://example.com -w /usr/share/wordlists/dirb/common.txt -x php,html
        ```

      - This command uses a common directory wordlist and checks for extensions like `.php` and `.html`.

-3. **Analyze Results**:
+   - **Analyze Results**:
-   - Review results to identify possible paths like `/admin`, `/config`, or `/includes` that may provide access to sensitive files.
+     - Identify paths like `/admin`, `/config`, or `/includes` that may access sensitive files.

 #### Testing Directory Traversal Exploits with Burp Suite